SolomonFoskaay/edao-beginner-dapp-course-quests/Chapter3/Day2.md

 #### QUESTION 1:
 Explain why we wouldn't call changeGreeting in a script.
 #### ANSWER:
-We couldn't call change greeting in a script because it will change data on the Blockchain which script can not do since it can only read from the Blockchain
+We wouldn't call change greeting in a script because it will change data on the Blockchain which script can not do since it can only read from the Blockchain

 <br>
 <hr>